Acknowledgements

 Land Acknowledgement

+We would like to acknowledge that Mt.
+San Antonio College serves students and the community on the unceded on the ancestral, sacred, and stolen lands of the KIT - CH Nation, the AH – HESH – EEE – MAN Nation and the Gabrielino/Tongva Peoples.
 We acknowledge that Mt.
-San Antonio College serves students and the community on the unceded ancestral homeland of indigenous peoples, including the Gabrielino/Tongva peoples.
+San Antonio College serves students and the community on the unceded ancestral homeland of indigenous peoples.
 This land remains inseparable from its aboriginal stewards.
-As guests, we recognize that we benefit from living and working on their traditional homeland, and we wish to pay our respects by acknowledging the ancestors, elders and relatives of the Gabrielino/Tongva.
+As guests, we recognize that we benefit from living and working on their traditional homeland, and we wish to pay our respects by acknowledging the ancestors, elders and relatives of indigenous peoples.
 We remain grateful for the rich culture, languages, contributions, and heritage of the First Nation peoples who lived here and loved here, who raised their families here, who cared for land and life here, who are buried in many marked and unmarked places here, and who remain here despite acts of genocide, assimilation, and forced removal.
-Let us honor them, this land, and all life in our thoughts, words, and actions in this place.
+With the recognition of occupation and stolen land that Mt.
+SAC resides on, we acknowledge our role and responsibility to create spaces of healing, to pay our respect to the ancestors of these lands past, present, and emerging, and to recognize our duty to stand up for racial and social justice every day.

 Student Acknowledgement